 Click to enable the feature, then select your preferred registration page from the dropdown menu.

 We’ve covered the basics of creating a login and user registration form to make this a comprehensive tutorial.
-Now let’s get into the meat of the article and talk about making your registration form more secure!
+Now let’s get into the meat of the article and talk about making these forms more secure!

 Making the registration form more secure

-Adding a bit of extra security to your registration form is super easy to do.
-First, enter edit mode on your form.
+As long as you’re creating a more secure login form, you may as well secure your registration form as well.
+This is super easy to do.
+Enter edit mode on your form.
 On the right under Advanced Fields, you’ll find the One-Time Password field.
 Drag it onto your form.

 Under Source Field, you’ll decide if you want to send the verification code via Email or SMS.
 If you don’t see SMS as a choice in the dropdown, make sure you’ve added a Phone field to your form.
 You’ll also need to have your Twilio account fully configured as I mentioned earlier.